Nashville-Public-Library/Import-Export-Events-to-Bedework/README.md

 3. SELECT ALL, Copy, then Paste into the _DATA GOES HERE_ tab in Excel spreadsheet.

 ### Clean up data in Excel for export to NowPlayingNashville
+1. You may want to use SORT to group duplicate shows.
+Confer with CFMT whether they want a show as a single row, or broken out into separate performances.
+2. Delete any empty rows.
+Delete any existing populated rows from earlier imports
+3. Check the NowPlayingNashville tab.
+Make sure all columns have data.
+4. Save worksheet as .csv file.
+Excel will ask to save individual worksheet.
+Confirm you are saving the individual sheet as a new .csv file.
+Change name of file to refer to new calendar set and its season.

 ## License